ggerdsen/viewing_party/README.md

 "Viewing Party" is a web application where users can search for information about their favorite movies.
 Viewing Party consumes multiple endpoints from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

 Example wireframes to follow are found [here](https://backend.turing.io/module3/projects/viewing_party/wireframes)

+## Learning Goals

+- Add our goals here!
+- and here...

 ## Setup